 Oat milk has a few different properties that set it apart from other plant-based milks.
-It has a higher sugar content than other milks, which gives it a slight sweetness, and makes it ideal for baking.
+It has a higher sugar content (It’s all starch!)than other milks, which gives it a slight sweetness, and which makes it ideal for baking.
 Cow’s milk is high in sugar, and most plant milks are not, which is why recipes made with almond or soy milks tend to come out a bit blonde.
 That’s not the case with oat milk, however.
 When used in baking, it helps your baked goods achieve a perfect golden brown finish.

 The texture is a bit different than other milks; it has a slight viscosity that can either be a benefit or a turnoff depending on how the milk is used.
 It’s great for some applications and very strange in others.
 If you are planning on cooking with it, as you would another plant-based milk, you might want to be a bit cautious.
 It’s great for baking, but bad for things like gravies.
 The starch content of oat milk naturally helps to thicken whatever you use it in, but the texture, in my opinion, is not very pleasant.
 It can be a bit slimy and gooey it if simmers and reduces too much.